 - Osteopathic model approach to treatment of the digestive system.

 - Drawing conclusions to enhance the creation of high quality and effective treatment and management protocols.

 International Students and English Requirements

-Our Level II Pathway is internally validated by the European School of Osteopathy.
+Our Level Two Pathway is validated by the European School of Osteopathy.
 For more information on the ESO, go to: https://www.eso.ac.uk